nicholasrodriguez/vmware-automation-container/README.md

   * nsxt
   * avi

 The Anisble modules and roles are all installed under /usr/share/ansible so should be accessible to Ansible.
-VMware haven't published them to Galaxy properly hance the manual install.
+VMware haven't published them to Galaxy properly hence the manual install.

 The Terraform providers have been installed under /root/terraform.
 Dev work can be performed in that directory.